tsmith512/callboard/README.md

 - Top of Show
 - Places

-And the warnings that I wanted to give for each: ("Ten minutes to top of show!", "Five minutes to the fight rehearsal!", etc.)
+And the warnings that I wanted to give for each:
+_("Ten minutes to top of show!", "Five minutes to the fight rehearsal!", etc.)_

 - _Actors to venue:_ Just an item on the schedule, no warnings.
 - _Fight and fall rehearsals:_ 5 minutes and on-time.
 (Although really, I ran
-  this as soon as folks were ready.)
+  this as soon as cast members were ready.)
 - _Dance calls:_ 10 minutes, 5 minutes, and on-time.
 - _Sound check:_ 10 minutes and on-time.
 - _Top of Show:_ 30, 15, 10, and 5 minutes (_no_ on-time, since I'd call places